 A higher population density of A. ferox in other areas of the Eastern Cape has been attributed to a historical decline of large herbivores such as elephants, rhinoceroses and kudu.
+Smith et al. (2008) reported A. ferox to be one of the three aloe species which, once the growing tip is destroyed or severely damaged, tends to be unable to sprout and then does not form plantlets.
 Livestock farms are increasingly converted to game farms in the Eastern Cape because game farming is viewed as a more lucrative alternative to cattle farming (Smith and Wilson, 2002; Carruthers, 2008).
 As a result, the return of large herbivores such as kudu (Tragelaphus strepsiceros), is causing a demographic bottleneck for A. ferox, where the 0.25 - 1 m tall height class is absent from grazed populations, and it is suggested that this may lead to local extirpations of A. ferox subpopulations in the next 70 - 100 years (Van As et al., 2016), except from areas with steep slopes that limit herbivory (Cowling et al., 2009).
 In livestock farms on the other hand, a demographic bottleneck is starting to be observed in the 0.25 - 0.5 m height class, but this is suspected to be due to cattle trampling and requires further investigation (Van As et al., 2016).
 At Rooderdraay farm in the KwaZulu-Natal Province, Breebaart et al., (2002) found that extensive browsing of A. ferox by Boer goats was detrimental to the plants.
-(Since A. ferox does not occur in KwaZulu-Natal, it is likely that the study species was in fact A. candelabrum).
+(Though since A. ferox does not occur in KwaZulu-Natal, it is likely that the study species was in fact A. candelabrum.)

-Land use change associated with ploughing lands for crops has become a trend in the Western Cape.
+Land use change associated with ploughing for crops has become a trend in the Western Cape.
+Such land use change, including the clearance of land in order to undertake activities related to the A. ferox industry, may however require authorization when it involves the clearance of an area of 300 m2 or more of vegetation where 75% or more of the vegetative cover constitutes indigenous vegetation within critically endangered or endangered ecosystems listed in terms of section 52 of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) (NEMBA).
 In addition, the establishment of game farms is also considered a problem in this province as wild animals often eat through the entire leaves of the plants, severely impacting plant growth.
 Farmed ostriches will eat the highly nutritious seed when there is a drought or grazing shortage, which can negatively affect recruitment.

 Recruitment is also affected in areas where aloe is harvested on steeper land, as trampling reportedly removes valuable groundcover that provides protection for young plants through moisture retention and the provision of shade.
 Loss of groundcover results in bare and hard surfaces, which limits new plant growth and exacerbates erosion by rainfall.
 Seedlings and younger plants (~10 years old) are furthermore vulnerable to fires (Holland and Fuggle, 1982), as are older plants without a protective skirt of old leaves.
 Harvested plants may therefore be easily killed by a blaze (Bond, 1983), though high intensity fires can also kill plants with a protective skirt of old leaves.
 Shackleton and Gambiza (2007) recorded a 32% mortality following an intense fire, on a site with 50 individuals with the protective skirt of leaves intact.
+The frequencies and intensities of veld fires are increasing due to changing climatic patterns and this could pose a serious threat to A. ferox populations occurring in fire prone areas.